garethjohnsdesign/earnstudios.com/_projects/footkhana.markdown

 layout: page
 ---

-### Brief
-To communicate Castrol’s heritage and relevance to the World Cup audience through the brand’s sponsorship of the 2014 tournament.
+The brief was to communicate Castrol’s heritage and relevance to the World Cup audience through the brand’s sponsorship of the 2014 tournament.

-### Solution
 EARN Studios worked with Brazilian football superstar Neymar Jr. and motorsports king Ken Block to become Castrol ambassadors and co-create Castrol Footkhana, creating buzz and talkability for Castrol and helping them to become the most shared sponsor of the FIFA World Cup 2014.

-### Results
-Over 1 million shares of the Castrol Footkhana video on YouTube.
-Over 25 million views of the video worldwide.
+There were over 1 million shares of the Castrol Footkhana video on YouTube, with over 25 million views of the video worldwide.